fbpx

 Athletes who compete in dance, gymnastics, martial arts and soccer are more likely to suffer from hip flexor strains, but it’s really common if you are sitting for your work or school hours.
 It just adds to the muscle shortening.

-Groin pain can commonly be seen in sports such as AFL, soccer and hockey, but even occur in your everyday low impact exercise such as walking.
+Groin pain can commonly be seen in sports such as AFL, soccer and hockey, but even occur in your everyday low impact exercise such as walking can irritate an unhappy groin.

 Concussion